 Most high-molecular-weight compounds pass through the GI tract unchanged.
 Most of the petroleum hydrocarbons are highly lipophilic and will be stored for varying times in tissues with high lipid content, including fat, nervous tissue, and the liver.
 Some of the absorbed compounds are metabolized into more toxic byproducts (eg, benzene, toluene, and n-hexane).
 Although most of these compounds do not remain in the body for prolonged periods, little is known about exactly how long tissue levels persist in highly exposed animals.
 The potential for tissue residues must be considered before the slaughter of animals intended for human consumption.

 In poisoning or damage due to cutaneous exposure, the material should be removed from the skin with the aid of soap or mild detergents and copious amounts of cool water.
 The skin should not be brushed or abraded.
 Further treatment depends on the clinical signs and is largely restricted to supportive therapy.

 Petroleum hydrocarbon poisoning can be avoided only by preventing access to these materials through proper storage of home and farm chemicals and well-maintained fencing around high-risk petroleum facilities.

 Effects of Oil and Gas Fields on Cattle Health and Production

 Anecdotal reports in the literature have documented producer concerns about the effect of oil fields on cattle health and production.
 Some observational studies have suggested that exposure to emissions from sour gas processing plants and sour gas flares (natural gas containing hydrogen sulfide) may be associated with an increased risk of certain reproductive losses in cattle.
-Current research is re-examining these findings and exploring the impact of oil and gas field emissions on the immune system.
+Researchers are currently reexamining these findings and exploring the impact of oil and gas field emissions on the immune system.